Making the switch to QCTO Accreditation and the effect on Broad Based Black Economic Empowerment

 (B-BBEE)

-The Quality Council for Trades and Occupations (“QCTO”) is gearing up to replace Sector Education and Training Authority (“SETA”) accreditations with their own accreditations, from 30 June 2024.
+The Quality Council for Trades and Occupations (“QCTO”) has replaced Sector Education and Training Authority (“SETA”) accreditations with their own accreditations, as of 30 June 2024.
 This is an attempt by Government to address the misalignment between qualifications being done and unemployment.

 The idea is to target training that will make individuals more employable.
 It has been found that learners, in particular, may be enrolled onto and complete several learnerships, none of which result in a long term or sustainable career.
 Furthermore, there is no formal monitoring of learner workplace experience or its effectiveness.